FrostyNick/dotfiles/.config/nvim/readme.md

 this is a
 *multiline*
 comment
 ]]

-local o = vim.o -- short for vim.opt
-o.nu = true -- true or false
+local o = vim.o -- short for vim.opt; possibly might behave diff in some cases o.nu = true -- true or false
-o.relativenumber = true
+o.rnu = true

 -- four spaced tabbing
 o.tabstop = 4